juicedata/juicefs-csi-driver/README.md

 juicefs-app-2   0/1       ContainerCreating   0          10m
 ```

-Describe it to see the events
+Describe it to see the events, e.g.

 ```s
 $ kubectl describe pod juicefs-app-1